Every registered voter has something every candidate needs to win an election: A Vote

 Step Two: Get the Voter to Like You

-Yes, I’m aware that you can’t force people to like you.
+Yes, I’m aware that you can’t force people to like you even if you try really really hard.

 Your campaign however can do things that help you appear likable.